JosefNemec/PlayniteDocs/docs/manual/library/games/faq.md

 3. Check if the game is present in `Main menu` > `Settings` > `Import exclusion list`
 4. Check that you don't have a filter enabled (via the filter panel) as explained in the previous section which would prevent games from being shown.

-### Can I put manually added game into specific "Library"?
+### Can I put a manually added game into a specific "Library"?

-You can't, manually added games will always appear under `Playnite` library.
-Library field specifically refers to a library plugin responsible for a game.
-Forcing a game into "library" would break things because responsible library plugin would have no idea how to handle that game.
+It's not possible.
+Manually added games will always appear under the `Playnite` library.
+The `Library` field specifically refers to a library plugin responsible for a game.
+Attempting to force a game into the `Library` would disrupt functionality, as the responsible library plugin would be unable to properly manage that game.

-As an alternative you can use `Source` field which is user configurable.
+As an alternative you can use the `Source` field, which is user configurable.

 ### I uninstalled a library plugin but its games are still there, why?